COVID-19 - Information for community

 Where can I get tested for COVID-19?

-SEMPHN is working with health services across south eastern Melbourne to provide access to clinics where you can safely get tested for COVID-19.
+SEMPHN is working with health services across south eastern Melbourne to provide access to clinics where you can safely get tested or vaccinated for COVID-19.

 Where are the respiratory clinics in south eastern Melbourne?